PrestonDragon989/Ransomware_Factory/README.md

 # Ransomware Factory!
 The Ransomware Factory is a ✨Magical✨ tool, that produces ransomware based on options you decide in the GUI.
 It has many options that include: key generation, key storage, self destruction, messages, & and much more! that being said, it should only be used FOR LEARNING, and never illegally!!
 It can show you a lot of things about basic ransomware.
 The ransomware made is semi-basic depending on how you build it.
 It can range from hardly ransomware, to completely functional.
+> [!CAUTION]
+> Be very careful with all of the code it produces, it may be made simply, but it is still MALWARE

 ## What can it do?
 The Factory can make code based on the following options: